penguin32/RaisingCartoonCharacters/README.md

                 now before instanctiating a rectangle object to act as the collider for the new object, better think carefully how are you going to scale things up and which part of the variable should not scale.

+    3. 2025 April 7 :
+        I remember now, why I'm having trouble with love.graphics.draw()'s height by setting negative value, because the drawing order relies on their main coordinates(points toward players) which sorts them with respect to it, hence why love.graphics.draw(-height), must be given negative height, and thats why adding collider to it is sometimes confusing,

+        for the sortOrder looping through different types of objects, they must have similar names for the coordinates that represents them, and that would be just (x,y) not x2 or ax etc.. so thats why I had to put up the offset for love.graphics.draw() to draw the sprites(their top sides) closer to the abscissa making the base coordinates x,y belows it (their bottom sides instead)

+        most of the time I don't have to apply the same rules with other types of objects like UI(user interface) because those objects arent being translated (moving one another)/(they arrent affected by sortOrder) that their drawing order would need
+        proper sorting, its redundant so i just treat it as it is as simple.
+            If my future self don't understand,
+            See this line is the only thing that exist there (at levelLoader.lua) table.sort(LevelLoader.objects, LevelLoader.SortObjects)